-"Redemption Date" in respect of any RSU means the third anniversary of the grant date on which such RSU was granted to the Eligible Person, unless (i) an earlier date has been approved by the Compensation Committee as the Redemption Date in respect of such RSU or (ii) there is a "Change of Control" of the
+"Redemption Date" in respect of any RSU means the third anniversary of the grant date on which such RSU was granted to the Eligible Person, unless (i) an earlier date has been approved by the Compensation

-Corporation (as defined in the RSU Plan), the RSU Plan is terminated or upon an Eligible Person's death or termination of employment; provided that in no event will the Redemption Date in respect of any RSU be after the end of the calendar year which is three years following the end of the year in which services to which the grant of such RSU relates were performed by the Eligible Person to whom such RSU was granted.
+Committee as the Redemption Date in respect of such RSU or (ii) there is a Change of Control of the Corporation (as defined in the RSU Plan), the RSU Plan is terminated or upon an Eligible Person's death or termination of employment; provided that in no event will the Redemption Date (as defined in the RSU Plan) in respect of any RSU be after the end of the calendar year which is three years following the end of the year in which services to which the grant of such RSU relates were performed by the Eligible Person to whom such RSU was granted.

 The Board may from time to time amend or suspend the RSU Plan in whole or in part and may at any time terminate the RSU Plan.
 No such amendment, suspension or termination shall adversely affect the rights of any Eligible Person at the time of such amendment, suspension or termination with respect to outstanding and unredeemed RSUs credited to such Eligible Person without the consent of the affected Eligible Person.
 If the Board terminates the RSU Plan, no new RSUs will be awarded to any Eligible Person, but outstanding and unredeemed previously credited RSUs shall remain outstanding, be entitled to payments as provided under Section 3.4, and be paid in accordance with the terms and conditions of the RSU Plan existing at the time of termination.
-The RSU Plan will finally cease to operate for all purposes when the last remaining Eligible Person receives a payment in satisfaction of all outstanding and unredeemed RSUs credited to such Eligible Person are cancelled pursuant to the provisions thereof.
+The RSU Plan will finally cease to operate for all purposes when the last remaining Eligible Person receives a payment in satisfaction of all outstanding and unredeemed RSUs credited to such Eligible Person, or all outstanding and unredeemed RSUs credited to such Eligible Person are cancelled pursuant to the provisions thereof.